inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 It doesn't much signify whom one marries, for one is sure to find out next morning it was someone se.
 		-- Will Rogers
-Have you reconsidered a computer career?
+Have you recidered a computer career?
 What is wor doing is wor e trouble of asking somebody to do.
 Why my oughts are my own, when ey are in, but when ey are out ey are anoer's.